Printed Circuit Board Manufacturing Process Flow

 The purpose of the brown oxide treatment is to form a microscopic roughness and organic metal layer on the inner layer surface through a chemical treatment to enhance the adhesion between the layers and avoid such problems as delamination.

 In actual operation, the discrete multi-layer board and prepreg are pressed together to form a multi-layer board with the required number of layers and thickness.
-Finally, the copper foil completes the stack-up.
+Finally, the copper foil completes the stack-up in pcb process flow.
 The combinations of a copper foil and a prepreg are located on the top and bottom respectively, sandwiching the inner layer to form the stack-up.